Symmetries of Spin-Splitting Induced by Spin-Orbit Coupling in Non-magnetic Crystals: Secondary Orders and Spin-Splitting Nodal Structures

 The same result can also be obtained from the TB models as well.
 In Fig.~\ref{fig:nodal}, we show the nodal lines predicted by a TB model with both $T_{1u}^+(p_x,p_y,0)$ and $T_{2u}^+(d_x,d_y,0)$ terms in yellow.
 There are four nodal lines, each connecting a pair of $\mathcal{T}$-invariant momenta.

 Interestingly, when a magnetic field $H$ normal to the mirror plane ($z$-direction) is applied, the nodal lines do not disappear for small $H$.
 We model this by adding an onsite Zeeman term $\propto H \sigma_z$ to the TB model, and display the results for varying strengths of $H$ in Fig.~\ref{fig:nodal}.
 Such a magnetic field only breaks $\mathcal{T}$ and preserves the $m$ plane.
 As a result, $\mathcal{T}$ is no longer present to pin the nodal lines to TRIM points, and for small values of $H$, the nodal lines are displaced but still intact.
 With increasing $H$, pairs of nodal lines merge and form nodal loops.
 Larger values of $H$ shrink these loops and destroy them.
 As a result, under the magnetic field, there are series of topological transitions between different nodal configurations, very much similar to the topological transitions predicted in altermagnets under the effect of magnetic fields~\cite{Fernandes2024}.
 The key difference between the two types of systems is that in the present case, the $H$ field only breaks $\mathcal{T}$, whereas in altermagnets, it breaks crystalline symmetries (or their combinations with $\mathcal{T}$) as well.
 In either case, a small field does not destroy the entire nodal structure, and the transitions where nodes disappear are between phases that are isostructural.
+A similar situation happens on the single out-of-plane mirror in point group $\bar{6}$ (Fig.~\ref{fig:nodal_hex}), where, between the two lowest spin-polarized bands, there are three symmetry-imposed ``accidental'' nodal lines crossing at $\Gamma$($A$) on each mirror-invariant plane when external magnetic field is absent.

 Finally, in order to illustrate that these models are realized in many materials and provide examples of materials of interest, we list some representative examples of materials in all NCS point groups in Table~\ref{table:materials_cubic} for subgroups of $m\bar{3}m$, and Table~\ref{table:materials_hex} for subgroups of $6/mmm$.
 To obtain these examples, we performed a materials database search and generated a list of experimentally observed materials in the Materials Project Database~\cite{Jain2013}.
 Even though some space groups are not reported in any materials in this database, every NCS point group is realized in multiple examples.